 Status of Facility: The facility design is essentially complete.
 Critical Decision-3 has been approved, and construction of the facility is ongoing.
 Construction is about 40 percent complete.
 The facility is expected to be operational in 2009.

-Status of Significant Board Issues: The Board has identified no outstanding issues with this project at this time.
+Status of Significant Board Issues: Previous issues have been resolved.
+The Board has identified no new issues with this project at this time.

 4.8.2 Uranium Processing Facility